*Note: If Filipino words are used, they are translated below

 Ang panget ng handwriting mo, puwede ka na mag-doctor!=Your handwriting is so ugly; you can be a doctor!

-For more crazy and fun stories, check out these links:
+For more fun stories, check out these links:

 Check out my other blog categories.